MarkClinton/footy-stats-cli/README.md

 - ### Inspiration
-The idea behind how Footy Stats CLI should function and feel borrowed inspiration from the oldschool Teletext.
+The idea behind how Footy Stats CLI should function and feel borrowed inspiration from the old school Teletext.
 Simply put, Teletext was the standard for displaying text and graphics on television sets.
-Its a nostalgic, childhood memory of checking football scores on a saturday afternoon before the internet was made publicly available in Ireland.
+It's a nostalgic, childhood memory of checking football scores on a saturday afternoon before the internet was made publicly available in Ireland.
 [More about Teletext](https://en.wikipedia.org/wiki/Teletext)

 - ### Imagery
-The colors used in Footy Stats CLI are bright and visiually striking.
-The bright colors implemented in Footy Stats CLI were to mimic those found in Teletext, seen below:
+The colors used in Footy Stats CLI are bright and visually striking.
+The bright colors implemented in Footy Stats CLI mimic those found in Teletext, seen below:

 ![Teletext1](documentation/imagery/images/teletext1.png)